 We asked students a few final questions in the Survey.
 Firstly, to rank the three above issues in an order of priority, secondly what they would like to see as a system of Home EU Fee funding as well as which system should be our current campaign priority and finally, since there are such a variety of different circumstances out there, we asked people what they paid for their undergraduate and first postgraduate degrees.
-Unsurprisingly, most respondents fell into the £5000 - insignificant number of answers in the £2000 - £5000 category.
+Unsurprisingly, most respondents fell into the £5000 - £10000 category which would include current tuition fees.
+Though there were a not insignificant number of answers in the £2000 - £5000 category.
 Of course, most interesting is probably to look at Non-Home students.
 Where you can see that overseas students had a very high proportion of Over £10000 while EU students responded similarly to Home students.
 Equally, looking at the Post Graduate results, most of the researchers paid the old fee system and fell into the £2000 - £5000 category while interestingly the group of Taught Postgraduates had a mixture of £0 and £5000-£10000.